 Like osteopathy, chiropractic treatment isn’t just for adults, everyone can benefit, from newborns to senior and everyone in between.

-On your first full visit, the chiropractor will run through a thorough case history and carry out a full neurological and orthopaedic examination.
-X-rays, MRI or further tests may also be suggested when clinically relevant.
-Once these examinations are complete, the chiropractor carries out detailed analysis of how the individual bones, joints and muscles move, to identify the specific problem.
+On your first full visit the chiropractor will run through a thorough case history.
+They will carry out a full neurological and orthopaedic examination; X-rays, MRI or further tests may also be suggested when clinically relevant.
+Once these examinations are complete, the chiropractor carries out detailed analysis of how the individual bones, joints and muscles move to identify the specific problem.

-Treatment may consist of gentle unlocking the stiff joints with skilled manipulation by hand, known as an 'adjustment'.
+Treatment may consist of gently unlocking the stiff joints with skilled manipulation by hand, known as an adjustment.
 Depending on presenting complaints, a balance of other treatments include trigger point therapy, massage, dry needling, stretching, postural, ergonomic and exercise therapy as well as other electro therapeutic approaches to restore normal function.

 Related articles and further information

 Inattention, forgetfulness, impulsive behaviour, restlessness, severe frustration, bed-wetting, and disruptive behaviour – do these behaviours ring a bell in relation to your child?
 If so, they may be suffering from...

 How many hours do you think you spend hunched over your smartphone?
 The answer is probably too many.
 Waiting for a bus?
 Friend a bit late?
 It’s all too easy to...